Minuscule 370: Description

 The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles) at the top of the pages.
 There is also a division according to the Ammonian Sections, (no references to the Eusebian Canons).

 It contains Argumentum, lectionary markings at the margin, a Commentary of Theophylact.

 Kurt Aland did not place the Greek text of the codex in any Category.

-It was not examined by using t Claremont Profile Method.
+It was not examined by using the Claremont Profile Method.

 History

 The manuscript was described by Giovanni Lami in 1738 (like codices 201, 362).
 It was added to the list of New Testament manuscripts by Scholz (1794-1852).

 It was examined by Burgon.
 C. R. Gregory saw it in 1886.

 The manuscript is currently housed at the Biblioteca Riccardiana (5) in Florence.